wavemotion-dave/A7800DS/README.md

 History :
 --------------------------------------------------------------------------------
 V4.0 : 01-Nov-2022 by wavemotion-dave
-  * Overhaul the audio system to use the MAXMOD streamling library to eliminate sound 'zingers'
+  * Overhaul the audio system to use the MAXMOD streaming library to eliminate sound 'zingers'
   * Other minor cleanup and tweaks as time permitted.

 V3.9 : 29-Oct-2022 by wavemotion-dave